ssjiyobindas/AI-Chatbot-using-Keras-Sequential-Model/README.md

 ## Add myenv to Jupyter-Notebook/Lab

-To ensure python versions are compatible between myenv and Jupyter it is necessary to create myenv IPython kernel.
+To ensure Python versions are compatible between myenv and Jupyter it is necessary to create myenv IPython kernel.

 Begin by installing `ipykernel`: